spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 ![Overview of SPDX document contents](img/spdx-2.2-document.png)

-The data model is illustrated by [Annex C](RDF-data-model-implementation-and-identifier-syntax.md).
+The object model is illustrated by [Annex C](RDF-object-model-and-identifier-syntax.md).

 ## 5.2 Sections <a name="5.2"></a>